 All staff, governors, parents/carers and members of the Manor Green College community will be made aware of and have access to this policy.
-This policy will be reviewed biennially.
+This policy will be reviewed biennially and its implementation reviewed and as part of the Head teacher's annual report to Governors.